-Colorado Access currently has fully integrated practices in its network, and is planning to grow that core network.
-As a part of that strategy, COA developed an assessment tool that includes questions to evaluate providers on their infrastructure preparedness, as a way to stratify those most prepared for imbedded behavioral health.
+Colorado Access currently has eight fully integrated practices in our network, and are planning to grow that core network.
+As a part of that strategy, we developed an assessment tool that will include questions to evaluate providers on their infrastructure preparedness, as a way to stratify those most prepared for imbedded behavioral health.
 This assessment will allow our Practice Transformation team to determine the ongoing technical assistance needs of these practices.
-COA is responsive to any practice who indicates an interest in learning more about becoming a Medicaid provider under the regional organization structure of the
+We will be responsive to any practice who indicates an interest in learning more about becoming a Medicaid provider under the regional organization structure of the Accountable Care Collaborative.
+We are assessing the level of behavioral health integration of our currently contracted providers and will deploy practice transformation resources as needed to move these practices along the integrated care continuum.
+Additionally, Colorado Access has a dedicated staff member who will be assessing whether or not any additional providers need to be targeted in order to identify and address any gaps in service prevision within our two RAE regions.